- Home /

 Learn how to configure your network for hybrid cloud connectivity

-One of the great things about Equinix Metal is the amazing Equinix network and internet exchange it's built on top of.
-Leveraging both the self-serve nature of Equinix Metal and the powerful connections built into Equinix Fabric, this guide will walk through connecting Metal Layer 2 networks with an AWS Virtual Interface and establishing a BGP peering relationship.
+One of the key features of Equinix Metal is the Equinix network and internet exchange it's built on top of.
+Using both the self-serve nature of Equinix Metal and the powerful connections built into Equinix Fabric, this guide will walk through connecting Metal Layer 2 networks with an AWS Virtual Interface and establishing a BGP peering relationship.

 This guide assumes you have:

-Due to the myriad ways ones Metal and Amazon systems could be designed and architected, connecting virtual gateways into VPCs on Amazon and configuring inter-system networking on Metal are left as an exercise for the reader.
+Due to the myriad ways Metal and Amazon systems could be designed and architected, connecting virtual gateways into VPCs on Amazon and configuring inter-system networking on Metal are beyond the scope of this guide.

 For further reading on connecting services with AWS Direct Connect see the AWS Direct Connect User Guide.